jtarrio/SoftwareModem/README.md

 This program uses your computer's sound card to communicate using the V.21 standard, which allows for communications at up to 300 bps.
 It can actually talk to a modem, both in call and answer mode, using a small electronic circuit that connects them.

+You can see a demo of this program in action, including those beautiful modem noises, at https://youtu.be/yfGg2qu2P6s.

 This program was written in C# on Visual Studio Community 2013, with the NAudio library.

 ## Hardware